Table of Contents

 - Helicopter tickets must be booked well in advance since they are always in demand, especially during peak season (check HeliYatra).

-Overview and Significance
+Overview

 How to Reach Badrinath

-- Nearest Airport: Jolly Grant Airport, Dehradun (310 km).
+Nearest Airport: Jolly Grant, Dehradun (310 km)

-- Nearest Railway Station: Haridwar or Rishikesh.
+Nearest Railway Station: Haridwar or Rishikesh

 Nearby Places to Visit